Marty Skovlund Jr.

 Mike Kelvington

-Mike grew up in Akron, Ohio.
-He is an Infantry officer in the U.S. Army with experience in special operations, counterterrorism, and counterinsurgency operations over twelve deployments to Iraq and Afghanistan, including with the 75th Ranger Regiment.
-He’s been awarded the Bronze Star Medal with Valor and two Purple Hearts for wounds sustained in combat.
-He is a graduate of the United States Military Academy at West Point, a Downing Scholar, and holds masters degrees from both Princeton and Liberty Universities.
-The views expressed on this website are his own and do not necessarily reflect those of the U.S. Army or DOD.
+Mike is a U.S. Army infantry officer from Akron, Ohio.
+His background includes service in special operations, counterterrorism, and counterinsurgency, with twelve deployments to Iraq and Afghanistan, including service with the 75th Ranger Regiment.
+He has received the Bronze Star Medal with Valor and two Purple Hearts.
+He is a graduate of the United States Military Academy at West Point, a Downing Scholar, and holds master’s degrees from Princeton University and Liberty University.
+For The Havok Journal, he often writes from a grounded military perspective on war, service, military history, faith, and the veteran experience.

 Chad H. Lennon